Eathox/libft/src/Guidelines.md

 # Guidelines

-These are some extra things aside of [codam's](https://www.codam.nl/en/) norminette that im noting down as a reminder for myself for consistency's sake
+These are some extra things aside of [codam's](https://www.codam.nl/en/) Norminette that im noting down as a reminder for myself for consistency's sake

 ### Include Ordering